UMT-Recruiting/unitedmasters/README.md

 Example url: http://localhost:4000/lengthen?shortURL=http://127.0.0.1:4000/dnvAXnJaBA

 ## How to run
 I developed this using Python 3, PyCharm and Flask.
-There are a couple of dependecies in the requirements file and it uses a virtual environment.
+There are a couple of dependecies in the requirements file.
 Please are steps to run it:

 pip install Flask
 pip install validators